The Real Poop

-So the filtration system of an agent had better be better than Brita (say that 3 times fast).
-And good agents get a reputation… if a top agent calls with “new talent,” it is highly likely that the studio / producer will find room in their busy schedule to meet with them.
-And pay up for them when / if they do find a project in which they want to work together.
+So the filtration system of an agent had better be better than Brita (say that three times fast).
+And good agents get a reputation… if a top agent calls with "new talent," it is highly likely that the studio/producer will find room in their busy schedule to meet with them.
+And pay up for them when/if they do find a project in which they want to work together.

-Ok, one more frame – talent.
+Okay, one more frame—talent.
 Agents generally specialize.
 Few agents are great in more than one category.
 Some categories:

 • Talent (actors and actresses across all media)

 • MoPicLit (motion picture literature—refers to writers and directors of films, not television)

 • TV writer/producers (in television, the producers generally ARE the writers so they are a hyphenated term)

 • Packaging (puts together stars, along with director and writer, and sells a whole package to the studio…for a small fee, although the fee is not that small if the agent did their job well)

 • Live Talent (i.e., stand up comedians and other stage actors or others who give live event hosting or other performances—think: The Microsoft Annual Employee Shindig)